School Zone Safety

 - Respect traffic lights and stop signs.

 - Wear bright-colored clothing to increase visibility.
-White or light-colored clothing and reflective gear is especially important after dark.
+White or light-colored clothing and reflective gear are especially important after dark.

 - Know the “rules of the road.”